 We will meet again.
 Soon, and very soon.
-Today is April 29, 2020, the sixty-third birthday of Paul Eugene Giesbrecht.
+Today is April 29, 2021, the sixty-fourth birthday of Paul Eugene Giesbrecht.
 But it’s our eleventh year to celebrate his birthday on this earth with out him.
 It’s hard to know what to do with the birthday of someone who has died.
 It definitely should not be forgotten.
 Yet it’s stressful to remember.
 Ecclesiastes 7:1 says, “The day you die is better than the day you are born.”
 Then why does remembering feel so painful?

 As painful as it is to remember, we must let God help us move on, and it really feels good to understand we can still grieve our own grief in our own way.
 It helps to give ourselves permission to take time to reflect on some questions:

 Grief is a process I must go through.
 I’ve got to continue to put effort into working through my grief; I must remind myself this is how I heal.
 At the beginning of my Grief Share class, we learned to “lean into your grief.
 Embrace it.
 Let it take you where it will, like waves of an ocean, feel every emotion it provides.”
 In the busyness of life and ministry, I must continue to make time to grieve.

 “No, in all these things we are more than conquerors though Him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth nor anything else in all creation will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 Romans 8:36, 37

 Facing my pain means understanding there are two kinds of pain involved in loss of a loved one:

 - Emotional: Depends on the depth of the relationship